 These considerations only demonstrate the importance of having a compensation strategy.
 Ideally, your compensation strategy is closely aligned to your business strategy and outlines how you intentionally use compensation to attract and retain the talent you need to compete in the market.

-If you have compensation structures in place, you will be able to more easily analyze the impact that pay freezes will have on payroll, should you be forced to make those choices.
+If you have compensation structures in place, you will be able to more easily analyze the impact that salary freezes will have on payroll, should you be forced to make those choices.
 You will also be able to more easily communicate your new compensation strategy to your workforce.
 As we’ve seen time and again, pay transparency and pay communications increase employee engagement and morale.

 If you don’t have a philosophically-informed compensation structure, a recession might be a good time to develop one.
 A time of crisis can be a strong catalyst for engaging in strategic projects that have been put off previously and can make a difference in how your employees engage and how the business performs when the economy picks up.